 The BUILD program website is updated regularly and is intended to be a comprehensive resource for students and families to access current information regarding the BUILD program.
 Communication directly to and from families is carried out primarily through the BUILD program email (email@example.com).

 Students and families will receive periodic newsletter updates by email containing information about upcoming events and highlights from the month.
 These newsletters are a great source for the most recent information.
-Along with highlighting student achievements and experiences, the newsletters also provide timely reminders regarding housing check-in and check-out, strategies for maintaining independent living expectations during breaks, and information about upcoming events.
+Along with highlighting student achievements and experiences, the newsletters also provide timely reminders regarding housing check-in and check-out, and information about upcoming events.
 If there is any new information regarding scholarships, academics, or any other aspects of life at Bethel, the newsletter is a method to communicate with all families.
 Please ensure the BUILD office has a current email address on file for each parent/guardian.
 Parents/guardians are welcome to contact the BUILD Office by phone (651-635-8799), as needed.

-BUILD program family meetings are held at least two times each year to provide opportunities for celebrating student progress and bringing together students and parents/guardians.
+BUILD program family dinners are held at least two times each year to provide opportunities for celebrating student progress and bringing together students and parents/guardians.

 Personal Learning Plan (PLP) meetings are held prior to the start of each semester.
 The purpose of these meetings is to provide an opportunity for students and parents/guardians to meet with BUILD staff to give input and plan for future semesters.
 These meetings focus on discussing upcoming opportunities for students so they will be prepared to make decisions regarding elective classes, internships, housing, and transportation.